RasaHQ/rasa/docs/user-guide/validate-files.rst

 Here is a more detailed explanation.

 The purpose of Rasa Core is to predict the correct next bot action, given the dialogue state, that is the history of intents, entities, slots, and actions.
-Crucially, Rasa Core assumes that for any given dialogue state, exactly one next action is the correct one.
+Crucially, Rasa assumes that for any given dialogue state, exactly one next action is the correct one.
 If your stories don’t reflect that, Rasa Core cannot learn the correct behaviour.

 Take, for example, the following two stories: